Mark R. Hatlie

 As tourists living in or visiting our historical landscape, we simply don't have the resources to overcome this problem.
 We cannot read two competing biographies of every memorialized hero we encounter or read old newspapers about the events concerned.
 We don't have the time and simply aren't that interested most of the time.
 But does that mean that we surrender the field to these brass and granite representations?

 We don't have to.
 And not giving in can make our stops at historical sites, monuments, markers and memorials a bit more interesting if we have learned to deconstruct them.
 By this I do not mean that we should always carry a hammer and wheel barrow and turn them into dust.
 I mean we should learn to practice taking one step back and viewing the marker itself as the object of interest.
 The events to which the marker refers come second.
+We ignore or put off the memorial's call to remember some event and instead focus on the memorial.
+(The choice of the term "deconstruct" in this context is arguably somewhat unfortunate.
+"Deconstruction" carries a lot of academic baggage I did not intend to bring on board when I first titled this essay.)

 This can be especially fun if we do know something about the events concerned, but are new to the memorial or its history.
 A common situation is that the marker is a vague, all-encompassing reminder of something we know something about.
 For example, the town might have a World War Two or Civil War marker.
 We know something about those wars - from books, from family stories, from movies and TV documentaries.
 The memorial doesn't seem to tell us more in terms of facts.
 Here, we are simply reminded that the war happened and given a brief glimpse into its local repurcussions.
 Perhaps the memorial lists the local dead.
 Or perhaps the memorial is dated, giving us a clue as to when the town finally got around to memorializing it.
-That tidbit is how we begin to deconstruct the memorial.
+That tidbit is how we begin to "deconstruct" the memorial.

 There are several ways to deconstruct a marker (the word I will use to cover all historical representations in the landscape, be they historical markers, historical sites, museums, statues, memorials, cemeteries, or whatever).
 The viewer can start with a "naive" viewing or "consumption" of the marker first.
 Then he or she can proceed to think about what the marker is trying to convey, and then consider who may have built it, who may have funded it, what has been left out, etc. The order in which these questions are considered is less important.
 So please consider the following list as a collection of ideas and not as a roadmap or step-by-step guide.
 Often, knowing the answers to many of the questions will be impossible without doing further research.
 It is my hope that by learning to ask these questions and ponder possible answers, however, we can change the way we see these markers into a way that makes visiting them both more interesting and more fun.
 Maybe next time you walk past a marker, you'll stop and take a closer look at it.
 And if and when we do have time to actually research a monument before or after visiting it, all the better.

 Historical markers create a link between three different situations.
 First, there is the event or person to which the marker refers, say a military battle.
 Then, there is the building of the marker.
 Then there is now - you standing in front of the marker and "learning" from it.
 In a sense, the marker creates more than a "link," it creates communication over time and sometimes over space, depending on where the marker stands relative to the historical locations of the events memorialized.
 The distances in time and space can be very great or very small.
-All three of these layers or situations have a wider context which is important for the monument.
+All three of these layers or situations have a wider context which is important for the marker.

 In essence, all that follows below is about being aware of all three stages.
 In other words, a marker about the "Little Bighorn Battlefield" is only partially about the Battle of Little Bighorn.
 It is also about the people who put up the marker after the battle was long over and you, the person visiting it now, more than a century after the battle.
 Most of the questions aim at the second stage - when the marker was built - or at the third stage, the present.
 That is perhaps why this process is called "deconstruction."
 It is subversive.
 The marker, after all, was ostensibly put up to get you to think about the first stage.
 The whole trick is uncovering what it wants you to think, of course.